stackql/aws-cfn-schema-to-openapi/awscc-docs/index.md

 ## Server Parameters

-The following parameter is required for the `aws` provider:
+The following parameter is required for the `awscc` provider:

 - `region` - AWS region (e.g. `us-east-1`)